Murder of Leann Whitlock

-On January 5, 1990, in Harrisonburg, Virginia, 19-year-old Leann Marion Whitlock (November 30, 1970 – January 5, 1990), an African-American sophomore at James Madison University, was kidnapped by two White men outside a shopping mall and later murdered by her abductors, Ronald Lee Henderson and Thomas "Tommy" David Strickler (August 5, 1965 – July 21, 1999), the latter of whom was the ringleader of the crime.
+On January 5, 1990, in Harrisonburg, Virginia, 19-year-old Leann Marion Whitlock (November 30, 1970 – January 5, 1990), an African-American sophomore at James Madison University, was kidnapped by two men outside a shopping mall and later murdered by her abductors, Ronald Lee Henderson and Thomas "Tommy" David Strickler (August 5, 1965 – July 21, 1999), the latter of whom was the ringleader of the crime.

-Strickler was arrested a week after the murder and found guilty of robbery, kidnapping, and capital murder.
+Strickler was arrested a week after the murder and convicted of robbery, kidnapping, and capital murder.
 He was sentenced to death.
-Henderson was caught in Oregon six months later and extradited to Virginia, where he was convicted in a separate trial of first-degree murder, kidnapping, and robbery and sentenced to three consecutive life terms.
-Strickler remained on death row for nine years before being executed by lethal injection on July 21, 1999, making him one of the rare White defendants to be executed for murdering an African-American person.
+Henderson was arrested in Oregon six months later and extradited to Virginia, where he was convicted in a separate trial of first degree murder, kidnapping, and robbery and sentenced to three consecutive life terms.
+Strickler remained on death row for nine years before being executed by lethal injection on July 21, 1999.

 Murder

-On January 5, 1990, a 19-year-old university student was abducted outside a shopping mall in Harrisonburg, Virginia, and she was later found murdered in a secluded area in Augusta County, Virginia.
+On January 5, 1990, a 19-year-old university student was abducted outside a shopping mall in Harrisonburg, Virginia, and was later found murdered in a secluded area in Augusta County, Virginia.

 On that day, 19-year-old Leann Marion Whitlock, a sophomore student of James Madison University, was driving her boyfriend's car to the mall, where her boyfriend had a part-time job, after she dropped her roommate off at another place.
-Whitlock, who arrived at the mall and originally was supposed to return the car to her boyfriend, was approached by two men, 24-year-old Thomas David Strickler (better known as Tommy Strickler) and 23-year-old Ronald Lee Henderson, the former who aggressively forced Whitlock to remain in the car and forcibly boarded the car, abducting Whitlock in turn and told her to drive off; the men's female companion, Donna Kay Tudor, also entered the car with both Strickler and Henderson.
-An eyewitness, Anne Stolzfus, and her daughter were among the witnesses of the abduction.
+Whitlock, who arrived at the mall and originally was supposed to return the car to her boyfriend, was approached by two men, 24-year-old Thomas David Strickler (better known as Tommy Strickler) and 23-year-old Ronald Lee Henderson, the former of whom aggressively forced Whitlock to remain in the car. the two men forcibly boarded the car, abducting Whitlock in turn and told her to drive off; the men's female companion, Donna Kay Tudor, also entered the car with both Strickler and Henderson.
+There were multiple witnesses to the kidnapping.

-After the group arrived at a forested area in Augusta County, Whitlock was taken into the forest, where she was stripped naked by both Henderson and Strickler.
+After the group arrived at a forested area in Augusta County, Whitlock was taken into the forest, where she was stripped naked and assaulted by both Henderson and Strickler.
 Afterwards, Whitlock was bludgeoned to death by Strickler, who threw a 69-pound rock on her head several times.
-The men subsequently drove off in the car with Tudor (who did not join the assault and therefore unaware of the murder), and they also stole some of Whitlock's valuables, including her earrings, identification cards and wristwatch.
+The men subsequently drove off in the stolen car with Tudor (who did not join the assault and therefore unaware of the murder), and they also stole some of Whitlock's valuables, including her earrings, identification cards and wristwatch.

-The naked and frozen body of Whitlock was found eight days after she went missing.
-An autopsy report later showed that Whitlock died as a result of multiple blows to her head, which consequently led to fractures.
+Whitlock's naked and frozen body was found eight days after she went missing.
+An autopsy report later showed that Whitlock died as a result of multiple blows to her head.